KaunAnkit/local-inference-server/README.md

 # Local LLM Inference Server

-A minimal production-style LLM inference server built from scratch to understand how modern language model inference works.
+A minimal, production-style LLM inference server built from scratch to understand how modern language model serving works.

-Instead of relying entirely on high-level libraries, this project implements the core inference pipeline step by step, including decoding algorithms, KV Cache, and a REST API for text generation.
+Instead of relying entirely on high-level libraries, this project implements the core inference pipeline step by step — tokenization, decoding algorithms, KV Cache, memory-aware request scheduling, and a REST API for text generation.

 ---